RobbieNeko/NekoBot/README.md

 ### Final notes
 NekoBot is licensed under the AGPL 3.0 license

 We politely ask that any copyright or licensing issues/concerns be brought up with the project lead before jumping **straight** to DMCA notices and other threats.
-Trust us, we want to remedy those issues just as quickly as you want us to!
+Trust us, we want to remedy those issues just as quickly as you do!